Chris has worked in a business leadership role for the past 15+ years. He likes to share his experiences with others to help them learn.

 Delivery routes can also be optimized using GIS.
 The system can analyze the road network of a city and determine the most efficient route based on distances, speed limits, left turn locations, and even traffic signal locations and timing.
 Advanced delivery routing software can even compute the most efficient path for multiple deliveries over a specific period of time.
 Therefore, the schedule of deliveries can also be optimized.

-An example where this technology would be useful is at a restaurant that makes regular deliveries to various locations, such as a pizza place, A pizza restaurant can use GIS software to optimize their deliveries at any given moment in time.
-This will prevent excessive travel, back tracking, and ensure that the pizzas get delivered in a manner that is both efficient for the business and satisfactory for the customers.
+An example where this technology would be useful is at a restaurant that makes regular deliveries to various locations, such as a pizza place.
+A pizza restaurant can use GIS software to optimize its deliveries at any given moment in time.
+This will prevent excessive travel and backtracking and ensure that the pizzas get delivered in a manner that is both efficient for the business and satisfactory for the customers.
 GIS becomes more important and effective at improving your delivery efficiency as your business grows in size.

 The future of this technology will include the combination of GPS navigation with the delivery routing GIS system.
 This will enable delivery optimization to occur while a truck is en route to its destination.
 The system could even incorporate traffic accidents and construction detours if that information is available.
 The potential for significant money savings can not be understated here.

 I think that you can clearly see the value of a geographic information system in a business setting.
 Sports apparel titan Nike, Inc. has used GIS technologies to improve its business and increase its profit margin.